oracle/node-oracledb/INSTALL.md

 If you intend to co-locate optional Oracle configuration files such as [`tnsnames.ora`][15], [`sqlnet.ora`][16], [`ldap.ora`][17], or [`oraaccess.xml`][18] with Instant Client, they can be put in a `network/admin` subdirectory.
-Create this if needed.
-For example:
+With Instant Client 12.2 or earlier, create this:

 ```
 sudo mkdir -p /opt/oracle/instantclient_12_2/network/admin